 Fees may be paid with cash in-person at the Cashier’s Office.

 Fees may be paid with major credit cards through WebSMART, check or money order through the US mail or in-person at the Cashier’s Office.

 Please note: Fees paid by check or money order will require up to 7 business days to be posted to the student's account.

 For proper credit, please include your name and G# with your payment.

 Student enrollment fees are set by California’s legislature and governor and are subject to change at any time.
 It is possible that your fees may be adjusted at a future date.
 All student records are automatically held until all outstanding debts to the District colleges have been cleared.
 Unpaid bills may be sent to collections.

 Students who are classified as California residents as defined in the California Education Code will be charged an enrollment fee, a health services fee and a student representation fee.
 An optional student body fee also will be assessed.
-In accordance with California law, enrollment fees may be waived for California residents who demonstrate financial need and qualify for a Board of Governors Fee Waiver (BOGFW).
+In accordance with California law, enrollment fees may be waived for California residents who demonstrate financial need and qualify for a California College Promise Grant (CCPG).
 For additional information contact the College's Financial Aid Office.